Bilek-Petr/product_list/README.md

-# REACT product list app
+# REACT Product List app

 The task is from [Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d)

+## Demo

+You can view a live demo of the Responsive Product List [here](https://bilek-petr.github.io/product_list/).

 ## Used
 <p align="left">